Should You Contribute to a Flexible Spending Account?

 What Is an FSA?

-Some employers offer a flexible spending account (also known as a flexible spending arrangement) funded by an employee’s salary deferral that the employee can use to pay for certain out-of-pocket health care costs.
+A health care flexible spending account (also known as a flexible spending arrangement) is funded by an employee’s salary deferral that the employee can then use to pay for certain out-of-pocket health care costs.
 Employers may also contribute to the account.

 You can use FSA funds to pay for certain medical and dental expenses for you, your spouse, and your dependents.